 This certificate program has given me a ton of amazing ideas to inspire the members.
 I see taxation as a way to build communities, I see the value I believe this is how we will get back to our roots as First Nations.
 Taxation is all about facilitating community with everyone contributing equally to sustain our institutions and our future.

-I really enjoyed the program and I am looking forward to taking any new courses Tulo has to offer.
+I really enjoyed the program and I am looking forward to taking any new courses.
 I really enjoyed the learning experience and to hear presentations from so many different perspectives, and presenters.